FAQ Welcome Week

 A mentor group is a group of about 20 other students that have also just arrived in Utrecht with 2 mentors.
 They are the first people you will get to know when you arrive, and they might even become your first friends!

-You will be assigned to your mentor group by mid-August and you will receive this information via email.
+You will be assigned to your mentor group by mid-January and you will receive this information via email.

 The groups will be split up according to bachelor, master or exchange students.
 This means that all other students will be in the same stage of their studies.
 On all other characteristics (such as study programme and nationality) we aim to make mixed groups.
 We understand it might be nice to already meet some people from your programme, but we also know that you will meet those people anyway the next week, and will see them a lot.
 This is the best and only chance to meet some students that might do a different programme than you!